Château Giscours

 The Siren of Giscours

-This is the second wine of Margaux's Third Growth, combining traditional expertise with modern techniques.
-The precision and care taken during racking ensure its high quality.
-This fruity, supple Bordeaux Château Giscours offers the same elegance as the First Growth.
+This is the second wine of a Margaux Third Growth, combining traditional expertise with modern techniques.
+The precision and care taken during the racking process ensure its exceptional quality.
+This fruity and supple Château Giscours Bordeaux offers the same elegance as the first wine.
 Made from the youngest vines, this wine undergoes a long and rigorous selection process.

 Haut-Médoc appellation wine is distinguished by its great finesse.
-Very pleasant on the palate, it offers a voluptuous blend of fruit and spices.
-It is produced in the same way as the château's two other labels.
-On tasting, you can sense the freshness of young fruit and its aroma.
-This wine is best drunk young, but will reveal its aromatic richness after a few years.
+Very pleasant on the palate, it offers a rich bouquet of fruit and spices.
+It is produced in the same manner as the château’s other two wines.
+On tasting, one senses the freshness of the young fruit and its aroma.
+This wine is best enjoyed young, but will reveal its full aromatic richness after a few years.

 Rosé X Giscours

 This wine is the youngest of the family.
-This terroir rosé charms with its light white flower aromas and clear color.
-It symbolizes the modernity of great wine production.
-Its reputation precedes it: it was voted "best Bordeaux rosé"!
+This terroir-driven rosé charms with its delicate aromas of white flowers and its pale color.
+It embodies the modern approach to producing fine wines.
+Its reputation precedes it: it was voted “Best Bordeaux Rosé”!

 Wine estates recommended by